Equivariant instanton homology: Survey of the homology theories

-Section 7.3 uses the Donaldson model, and a localization/periodicity theorem for Tate homology, to give the explicit formula for $I^\infty$ mentioned as Theorem \ref{intro-tate} above.
-Section 7.4 contains a calculation of $I^\bullet$ for the 3-sphere, lens spaces, and the Poincar\'e homology sphere, as well as a description of the spectral sequences for integer homology spheres and a brief comment on the connection to Fr\o yshov's reduced groups.
-We conclude in Section 7.5 with a discussion of orientation-reversal and duality in $CI^\bullet(Y)$.
+Chapter \ref{sec:ex-tate} uses the Donaldson model, and a localization/periodicity theorem for Tate homology, to give the explicit formula for $I^\infty$ mentioned as Theorem \ref{intro-tate} above.
+Chapter \ref{examples} contains a calculation of $I^\bullet$ for the 3-sphere, lens spaces, and the Poincar\'e homology sphere, as well as a description of the spectral sequences for integer homology spheres and a brief comment on the connection to Fr\o yshov's reduced groups.
+We conclude in Chapter \ref{sec:ex-orrev} with a discussion of orientation-reversal and duality in $CI^\bullet(Y)$.

 The appendix describes the algebraic constructions $C^\bullet(A,M)$ and their invariance properties, as well as providing calculational tools.
 In particular, if $A$ is the group algebra $C_*(G;R)$, where $G$ is a compact Lie group, then $C^\bullet(G, G/H)$ is calculated for all $\bullet$ and any closed subgroup $H \subset G$.
-Section \ref{PeriodicMachine} concludes with an extension of this machinery to the $\mathbb Z/8$-graded case, when our complexes come equipped with well-behaved periodic filtrations. \addtocontents{toc}{ }
+Chapter \ref{PeriodicMachine} concludes with an extension of this machinery to the $\mathbb Z/8$-graded case, when our complexes come equipped with well-behaved periodic filtrations.